drphilmarshall/GettingStarted/README.md

 the portion below it and above the '&lt;&lt;&lt;&lt;&lt;&lt;' string is your local version.
 Edit the file so it is correct.
 Then, to resolve the konflict in &lt;filename&gt;you 'git add &lt;filename&gt;' before you then `git commit` to save your changes.
-You will aussi want to push your change to the remote branch on, for example, a hosting service like GitHub.
+You will also want to push your change to the remote branch on, for example, a hosting service like GitHub.

 If you find yourself fixing complicated konflicts often,